Harvard Chan’s Competency and Application-Based MPH Curriculum

 Clinical Effectiveness (45-Credit)

-2. Critically evaluate the methods and results of observational and experimental studies that are designed to examine the effectiveness of clinical decisions and interventions, such as cohort studies, case-control studies, quasi-experimental studies, and randomized controlled trials
+5. Summarize and critically evaluate the methods and results of studies designed to examine the effectiveness of clinical decisions and interventions.

 Epidemiology (Online/On-Campus) (45-Credit)